 Halos don’t appear only above angels.
 Eyes sometimes develop these bright circles when you’re looking at bright lights in a dark or dim environment, such as headlights at night.
 Glare makes light scatter in your eyes, which makes sharp images fuzzy, usually during the daytime and sometimes in dim environments.
 The halos and glare hamper your vision.
 Bright lights may force you to squint, avert your eyes and even tear up.

-You can rely on the office of Georgia Vision Center for excellent optometry care.
+You can rely on the office of Southeast Eye Group for excellent optometry care.
 All of our clients sense the quality of our services as soon as they walk through our doors.
 Our friendly staff looks forward to meeting you and providing you with tailored service, devotion and attention to detail.

 Annoying glare and halos have several sources.